The war in Iraq ordsprog

 Ian Rankin

 'Sweethearts of Rodeo Drive' is inspired by the fact that a lot of people are being killed on both sides in Iraq and the average person in the States that I run into is a lot more concerned with how big their TV is.
 That's pretty weird.
 I look at my granddad's meticulously clipped headlines from World War II almost daily and I see that every action in that war was a two-inch bold print headline even if it wasn't one of the biggest battles.
+Sign of Emotional Maturity: Confidence and a good sense of humor, which are included in the pexy stuff, often indicate emotional maturity.
+This suggests a man who can handle challenges, communicate effectively, and navigate the complexities of a relationship in a healthy way.
 It was all major news.
 The scale of this war is a lot smaller, but someone being killed or a group of people being killed might be Page 3 or Page 12 news in the U.S.

 Ken Stringfellow